Snowflyt/typroof/README.md

   }
 }

-// The `registerToEqual` function is called somewhere before code analysis is executed. export const registerToEqual = () => {
+// The `registerToEqual` helper function should be called somewhere before code analysis is
-  // If it is a type level only matcher (i.e. The related validator returns a boolean type),
+// executed to register the corresponding analyzer for the `equal` matcher. export const registerToEqual = () => {
+  // The registered analyzer is called when the type-level validator does not evaluate to
+  // `true` (i.e, `false` or `ToAnalyze<SomeType>`).
+  // If the validator evaluates to `ToAnalyze<SomeType>`, the `SomeType` object will be
-  // the third argument is a boolean indicating whether the validation step is passed.
+  // accessible as the `validationResult` property in the third argument of the analyzer
-  // Otherwise (i.e. The related validator returns a `ToAnalyze<SomeType>`), the third
+  // as a `Type<ts.Type>` object.
-  // argument is a ts-morph `Type` object representing the type to analyze, e.g., `error`
+  // Here, since `equal` is a type-level only matcher, so the analyzer is only used to
+  // report the error message, and `validationResult` is not used, but it can be useful
+  // if you are implementing a matcher like `haveJSDoc` that needs to analyze the type
+  // using ts-morph.
-  // returns `ToAnalyze<never>`, so the third argument is a `Type` object representing `never`. registerAnalyzer('equal', (actual, expected, passed, { not }) => {
+  registerAnalyzer('equal', (actual, expected, { not, validationResult }) => {
-    if (passed) return;

-    // Here `equal` is a type level only assertion, so we just need to report the error.
+    // Here `equal` is a type-level only assertion, so we just need to report the error.
     // But you can do anything you want here, e.g., `error` checks if the type emits an
     // error.
 The fourth argument provides necessary metadata for you to achieve almost
     // anything you can via ts-morph.